Friday, December 11, 2009

 About a year ago I had posted a picture of a painting that I made of the Goddess Kali.
 She is a powerful and ferocious Goddess in Hinduism, and is worshiped as the destroyer of evil.
 Goddesses are usually displayed as beautiful, soft and feminine, but Kali is the embodiment of all that is powerful within us, and I like her portrayal as a warrior - one who will fight evil and destroy it.

 My plan was to make a series of three Goddesses in this partial-Madhubani style.
 Kali was my first choice since her portrayal is so dramatic and interesting.
-She stands on a demon that she has vanquished, holds in her hand the severed head of one of the villians she has killed, sits on a tigress and holds in her hands all sorts of weapons.
+She stands on her consort, Lord Shiva, holds in her hand the severed head of one of the villians she has killed, sits on a tigress and holds in her hands all sorts of weapons.
 Here's that painting again -

 I recently finished the second Goddess painting, and chose Saraswati this time, the Goddess of learning.
 In complete contrast to Kali, Saraswati is serene and smiling, bestowing intelligence and wisdom on us.
 She is clad in white, and stands on a white lotus, with a peacock as her companion.